mohammadbutt/42_ft_ssl_md5/README.md

 #### Hash SHA384 [Source Code](https://github.com/mohammadbutt/42_ft_ssl_md5/blob/master/srcs/ft_ssl/ssl_hash_message_sha384.c)
 SHA384 is also relatively similar to SHA512.
 Below are the difference for SHA384:
 1. SHA384 also uses different initialization values for h.
 These are also known as "init".
 2. SHA384 only prints 6 h values.
 These h values are, h0, h1, h2, h3, h4, and h5.
-Values for h6 and h7 are omitted when the has is printed.
+Values for h6 and h7 are omitted when the hash is printed.
 Each h value will print 16 characters, this produces a 96 characters long hash for SHA384.

 I did SHA512 first, which allowed me to use all of the core and helper SHA512 functions for SHA384.